 Access to CapitalThe 10,000 Women program shows small business owners how to become more bankable and position themselves to access appropriate sources and levels of small business funding and capital.

 Program DatesThe 10,000 Women program is delivered over 14 days within a five month period.
 An additional 18-20 hours out of class engagement will be required (meetings, business advising, site visits and evaluations).
-The exact program dates are yet to be determined but we expect that classes will commence during the first quarter of 2017.
+The next intake will take place during the fourth quarter of 2017.

 Criteria and Eligibility10,000 Women is designed for business owners who are passionate about growing their business, creating jobs in their communities and who meet these criteria: